Federal Noise Law

 1972 Noise Control Act

-The Noise Control Act established “a national policy to promote an environment for all Americans free from noise that jeopardizes their health and welfare,” and provided specific authority for federal noise abatement and control.
+The Noise Control Act expanded on the Clean Air Act by establishing “a national policy to promote an environment for all Americans free from noise that jeopardizes their health and welfare,” and providing specific authority for federal noise abatement and control.
 (42 U.S.C.
 4901 et seq.)

 40 CFR §205.162-2 Tampering With Noise Control System Prohibited